FoodSentimentObservatory/pyMSSQL/README.md

 **Note:** the script takes a list of keywords and goes through each of them automatically.
 Unlike in **test_sql_login.py**, here the user can't select a specific keyword.
 In **test_sql_login.py** the user can search for words that were not part of the original keyword lists.

-### articleCleanUp.py

-Used for filtering text files (e.g. articles from newspapers) and generating filtered text results ready for topic extraction.
-Takes as input the path to a folder containing text files (in txt format) that need to be processed.

 ### raw-tweets.py.